Formal Removal of BoJ Rule Key to Yen Weakness

 As the yen rises back to its old ways, the Bank of Japan is pressured to step up its dovish talk ahead of this week’s two-day policy meeting.
 It’s interesting that the central bank first won its independence in the mid 1970s as part of its fight against double digit inflation, before losing it to bureaucrats to combat nearly two decades of disinflation.

-As markets await the Thursday outcome, there is chatter that the BoJ will begin open-ended asset purchases immediately rather wait until 2014, and may also consider a new target to buy longer-dated bonds.
+Going into Thursday’s decision, there is chatter that the BoJ will begin open-ended asset purchases immediately rather then wait until 2014, and may also consider a new target to buy longer-dated bonds.

 The BoJ’s asset purchases are currently composed of two programs: